AxelPasky/5.1_API_Fields_Booking/README.md

 A modern RESTful API built with Laravel for managing and booking sports fields.

-A modern RESTful API built with Laravel for managing and booking sports fields.

 This project is a secure, fully tested API with role-based access, advanced business logic, and comprehensive documentation.

 ---